-Note: Cross listed as RS 107
+Note: Cross listed as RS 107 Transfer acceptability: CSU; UC

 A survey of the cultural and historical roots of the Jewish people from 2000 B.C. to the present; their role in the ancient Near East; relationships in the Western World from the Greco Roman period to the post World War II era; creation and development of the state of Israel; cultural, religious, and political impact on America and the world community.